Dean161/Timebox/docs/_posts/2018-07-03-Test Case Design.md

 The following changes were made to the application:
 * Subcategories are added to the Categories page.
 * Quick add activity button added to home screen.

+By systematically testing the app, it is improved with respect to security, functionality and performance.

+### That's it for this time.
+Thank you for reading this blog and stay tuned for our final blog!!